Steven P. Wickstrom

 (38) Then Saul clothed David with his garments and put a bronze helmet on his head, and he clothed him with armor.

 (39) And David girded his sword over his armor and tried to walk, for he had not tested them.
 So David said to Saul, “I cannot go with these, for I have not tested them.”
 And David took them off.

 Saul generously donated his armor to David who then proceeded to put on all of the armor.
 When he tried to move, he could not hardly walk under all that weight.
 The armor was not made to fit David's body, it had been made to fit Saul.
 David had never been trained how to wear armor or even how to fight in it.
 David politely informed Saul that the armor would not work for him.
 David removed the armor from his body and gave it back.
 Armor really is an interesting thing.
-With the exception of the sword, armor is made for defense.
-David did not want to be on the defense, he wanted to be on the offense.
+If it doesn't fit, or you don't know how to use it, it will hinder you, rathe than help you.
 The New Testament talks about armor in the book of Ephesians 6:11 - 17.

 (12) For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.